ndcbe/data-and-computing/fall2023/project.md

 5. Lists anticipated take-away messages from your analysis
 6. Lists references (full bibliographic information)

-You will also submit a draft of the
+You will also submit a draft of your notebook.
+At a minimum, this draft should include an outline for the notebook (including subsection and subsubsection titles -- see below for required content) and demonstrate your team has begun making progress.

 ### Project Notebook